![]() |

 ![]() Lawrenceburg Rotary joined with clubs from across the globe to celebrate Rotary's centennial in 2005.
 To commemorate the occasion, the Rotary Centennial Garden was created which included a stone marker with time capsule buried underneath. ![]() Lawrenceburg Rotary became active in International Service in 2006 when Rotarians Neal Beard and Jim Johnston led an effort to join an existing water and electrification project in Honduras.
 Under their leadership the club's involvement grew and Lawrenceburg assumed project leadership in 2008.
 Rotarian's Beard and Johnston have been recognized with RI's highest individual honor, the Rotary International Service Above Self Award, and the club has been recognized as a leader in District 6760's International Service effort.
 Click Here to view a full description of our Honduras Project. ![]() In 2008, Lawrenceburg Rotary partnered with Habitat for Humanity to build a home on First Street in Lawrenceburg.
 Rotarian Dean Erwin was the club's project leader and numerous Rotarians joined with Habitat volunteers to provide sweat equity.

+The first annual Scramble for Humanity Golf tournament was held in 2009.
+The first tournament was held at Dixie Oaks golf club near Summertown and was moved to the Lawrenceburg Golf and Country Club in 2017.
+This has become a popular fellowship event for Rotarians and non-Rotarians alike.
+Proceeds are directed to the Lawrenceburg Rotary Humanitarian Fund which provides assistance to charitable organizations and needy individuals throughout our community.
+The tournament was cancelled in 2020 and 2021 due to the Covid Pandemic and was reinstated in 2022.
 The Tennessee Music and Food Festival opened in 2018 and became an annual two day event event with food trucks and a small carnival in 2019.
 The festival features local bands as well as up and coming artists from Middle Tennessee and North Alabama.
 The event was cancelled in 2020 and again in 2021 in the interest of public safety.
 The event returned with a one day show immediately following a Monster Truck Show in 2022.
 In 2023 the festival was produced as the Music Bash at Crocket Theater and returned to Rotary Park in 2024. in tandem with a Barbeque Cook Off.
 The club held its first food packaging event for Rise Against Hunger in March, 2019.
 Rotarian Maria Santini organized the event which was repeated in 2020 and has since become an annual service project.

 In 2020, the Covid-19 Pandemic caused major disruption to club programs.
 No fewer than five fundraising events including the music festival, spring tractor pull, a monster truck show, golf scramble, and most importantly the Middle Tennessee District Fair were cancelled in the interest of public safety.
 This had a major impact on club finances, however Lawrenceburg Rotary is well on the way to recovery with successful Monster Truck Show, Rumble At the Crossroads, and Middle Tennessee District Fair events in 2021.
 Fairside Park became the Blue Cross Healthy Place in 2022 with installation of upgraded playground equipment on a handicap accessible rubberized surface.
 The project was funded by a $750K Grant from BCBS of TN which was awarded thru the efforts of Rotarian Pam Hyde in her role as Director of Lawrenceburg Parks and Recreation.
 Project management was handled by the Blue Cross Foundation.
 Responding to a request by city officials, the club followed up with perimeter fencing to improve security and parental supervision of children on the playground. |